particle-iot/docs/src/content/reference/SDKs/ios.md

 #### Support for Swift projects

-To use Particle Photon Setup Library from within Swift based projects - you'll need to configure a bridging header - please [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), as an additional resource you can consult official [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on the matter.
+To use Particle Photon Setup Library from within Swift based projects - you'll need to configure a bridging header - see the [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) for more information.

 #### Cocoapods